The Society's Object: The Society aims to improve the quality of life for pet animals, in particular for dogs and cats in Wirral.

 We are not the Dog Warden service for Wirral, which is administrated by Wirral Council or Cheshire West & Chester Council as appropriate, but we maintain close contacts with the Dog Wardens to our mutual benefit.

-About two thirds of our expenditure is on veterinary fees, and although we have fund raising events such as Coffee Mornings, Collections and Animal Charity Fairs, our regular income falls far short of our expenditure.
+About two thirds of our expenditure is on veterinary fees, and although we have fund raising events such as Coffee Mornings, and some sponsored activities, our regular income falls far short of our expenditure.
 We are most grateful for the generous donations and legacies which have so far enabled the Society to continue the work started in 1966 by our Founder Members.

 Our animals are intended to be family pets, and we need to ask prospective owners to give details such as ages of children, work patterns and whether that have any other pets, to ensure any new pet is suitable.
 A home visit may also be needed before a pet is rehomed.